How to build credit starting from scratch

 Once you get a start, credit will come easier.
 Maintaining a good credit score is simple if you play by a few rules.

 • Pay your bills on time.
 This is where most credit histories go wrong.
-Consider auto-pay to avoid missing a deadline.
+You can schedule payments with your Remarkable Checking account and make sure you never miss a deadline.

 • Be careful about how much credit you use.
-Experts say to keep your spending to 30 percent of your credit line.
+Experts say to keep your spending to 30% of your credit line.
 Getting too close to your credit line sends up a red flag that you might have trouble paying your balance.

 • Don’t take out too much credit in a short amount of time.
 It’s another red flag that you might be spreading yourself too thin.